 During times where managing supply shortages is critical to business survival, cross-functional collaboration is key to customer satisfaction.
 Supply chain, marketing, merchandising, and advertising professionals who work together can proactively “shape” demand toward available products or those that can be delivered within customers’ expected lead times.

-Consider different prices, promotions, and other incentives.
+Consider different prices, promotions, and other incentives during your retail planning process.
 Retailers who create a waitlist for their high-end products may leverage shortages to their advantage, using exclusivity to justify higher prices.
 You can also consider changes to your product portfolio to favor available supply, and to identify similar replacement materials which can be used as alternatives to your normal supply orders.

 6. Incorporate production planning to adapt to supply disruptions